waynegraham/registry.clir.org/_projects/2010-native-americans-of-california-and-the-southwest-ca.md

 ---
 layout: project
-title: "Native Americans of California and the Southwest: Cataloging the Huntington's Visual Collections"
+title: Native Americans of California and the Southwest: Cataloging the Huntington's Visual Collections
 ---